 Medical care for tea workers in rural areas is lacking.

 Violations of women’s rights and gender discrimination.

 Women constitute more than 50 percent of the workforce on tea plantations and often do not have access to education.

 Suggested Read: Different Types of Tea

 Tea in India

 India is the second-largest producer of tea plantations and the biggest consumer of tea.
 The biggest production of tea in India is at Assam, west Bengal Kerala, and Tamil Nadu.
 Most of the tea workers in India are descendants of schedule caste and tribal communities, who were brought from various Indian states to the tea estates as bonded or forced labor during India’s colonial period.

 Having limited access to education or economic opportunity outside the tea plantations, tea workers are highly dependent on their employers.
-The livelihood of tea plantation workers is not less than pathetic they have been keeping away from all the basic needs like drinking water, toilet facility, proper sanitation, clean environment, they also not provided basic health and medical facility.
+The livelihood of tea plantation workers is not less than pathetic they have been keeping away from all the basic needs like drinking water, toilet facility, proper sanitation, clean environment, they also have not provided basic health and medical facility.

 On this day seminars, programs and discussions are organized by workers’ organizations, trade organizations, and civil society.
 Various concerns and problems of tea laborers and the world of the tea trade are talked about.
 Along with creating awareness for the welfare of the tea workers, it increases the awareness of Tea to the world.